-How to Manage Snowflake Object Tagging Using phData’s Tram Tool
+How to Manage Snowflake Object Tagging Using phData’s Provision Tool

-In this blog, we’ll explore phData’s project administration tool (Tram) and how to use it for managing Snowflake object tagging.
+In this blog, we’ll explore phData’s Provision Tool and how to use it for managing Snowflake object tagging.

-Tram can fully manage and organize your Snowflake information architecture by defining the objects in simple configuration files using standard YAML syntax; these objects can be provisioned or deleted together in a repeatable way.
-You can also integrate Tram with IT ticketing tools such as ServiceNow and Jira, allowing you to provision all Snowflake objects and access requests based on the approval workflow.
+The Provision Tool can fully manage and organize your Snowflake information architecture by defining the objects in simple configuration files using standard YAML syntax; these objects can be provisioned or deleted together in a repeatable way.
+You can also integrate The Provision Tool with IT ticketing tools such as ServiceNow and Jira, allowing you to provision all Snowflake objects and access requests based on the approval workflow.

-Below are some common challenges we have addressed for our customers using Tram: phData’s Project Administration tool for Snowflake.
+Below are some common challenges we have addressed for our customers using phData’s Provision Tool:

 1. How do I automate project onboarding in a repeatable, consistent way?